Peer Support Training Program for the Law Enforcement Officer

-PSTI has completed 15 years of training peer support officers for the New York City Police Department.
+For 15 years PSTI trained Peer Support Officers for the New York City Police Department.
 Participants have been trained in techniques of peer support as outlined in the IACP Psychological Services guidelines.
 To date, our institute has trained hundreds of officers, who have had a significant effect in helping their fellow officers, and have, in fact, saved lives.

 The curriculum will cover each of the following topics and problem areas: